WillPierson1/WillPierson1/README.md

 ## Hey, I'm Will!

-Hi my name is Will :)
+Hi my name is Will :smile:

 Check out the projects on my page, I've been learning: